trincadev/samgis-be/README.md

 #### Local execution on MacOS

-There is a known issue running the project on MacOS.
+There is a known issue running the project on macOS.
 SamGIS still work also without executing it within a docker container, but is slower during image embedding because of a memory leak caused by CoreML.
 Here a log about this bug:

 ```less
 [...]